WeGamers/sns_en/IOS API接口/API接口.rst

         [GameCommunityEntry initAppOrientationMask:XXX];
     }

-- 2.Set the screen orientation supported by the app: used to support the game’s embedded community switch screen orientation.
+- Set the screen orientation supported by the app: used to support the game’s embedded community switch screen orientation.
 After closing the game community, the value will be changed to the initial screen orientation setting.

 .. code-block:: c